neildhir/DCBO/README.md

 This is a Python implementation of [Dynamic Causal Bayesian Optimization](https://nips.cc/) presented at Neurips 2021.

+## Abstract

+This paper studies the problem of performing a sequence of optimal interventions in a causal dynamical system where both the target variable of interest and the inputs evolve over time.
+This problem arises in a variety of domains e.g. system biology and operational research.
+Dynamic Causal Bayesian Optimization (DCBO) brings together ideas from sequential decision making, causal inference and Gaussian process (GP) emulation.
+DCBO is useful in scenarios where all causal effects in a graph are changing over time.
+At every time step DCBO identifies a local optimal intervention by integrating both observational and past interventional data collected from the system.
+We give theoretical results detailing how one can transfer interventional information across time steps and define a dynamic causal GP model which can be used to quantify uncertainty and find optimal interventions in practice.
+We demonstrate how DCBO identifies optimal interventions faster than competing approaches in multiple settings and applications.

 <p align="center" width="100%">
     <img width="70%" src="figures/quadrant.png">
 </p>